torvalds/linux/Documentation/process/applying-patches.rst

 How do I feed a patch/diff file to ``patch``?
 =============================================

-This (as usual with Linux and other UNIX like operating systems) can be done in several different ways.
+This (as usual with GNU/Linux and other UNIX like operating systems) can be done in several different ways.

 In all the examples below I feed the file (in uncompressed form) to patch